swcarpentry/git-novice/episodes/02-setup.md

 ~~~
 {: .language-bash}

+Let's close the file without making any additional changes.
+Remember, since typos in the config file will cause
-However, it's safer to only view the configuration with:
+issues, it's safer to view the configuration with:

 ~~~
 $ git config --list